Second Charge Mortgage

 • Can you afford to keep up the repayments on two mortgages without overstretching yourself?

 • Are you planning on staying in your current home for the foreseeable future?
-A second charge mortgage may become a false economy if you want to move and need to repay the loan early
+Your new borrowing may become a false economy if you want to move and need to repay the loan early

 • Are there other ways to get your hands on a cash injection to cover your expenses without tying yourself into a longer repayment term?